 My Genes Made Me Do It (2016) - the title is facetious - takes a position based on an objective, orthodox and extremely comprehensive 20+-year review - undertaken with a high level of integrity - of more than 10,000 scientific papers and publications on homosexuality.
 Our conclusions are the only ones possible having reviewed such a body of evidence: homosexuality is overwhelmingly environmental.
 Any biological contribution to homosexuality is weak and indirect.
 Of course homosexuality is partly genetic but so is throwing a baseball, because without genes we cannot act in the environment.
 The genetic component in throwing the baseball doesn't mean we are compelled to throw the baseball.
 In other words, nothing about our genes - or biological makeup - compels homosexuality.
 The homosexual orientation is not biologically innate or fixed.
 There are many former homosexuals around.
 Genetic homosexuality has been a convenient myth promoted by gay activism for decades, but the burden of proof is now squarely in the court of those who maintain gays cannot change.
 In view of the evidence this is either an ignorant or blatantly dishonest position.

-We are no-one's enemy but our research has run headlong into opposition from many quarters, particularly from the mental health profession, which has increasingly followed the lead of the American Psychological Association, which instructs that to change homosexual orientation is to do harm.
-The APA needs to ask itself if it is not intentionally mispresenting the science.
-Our view now is that to leave someone with unwanted homosexuality without help, is an abdication of care, like making sure that a patient with a broken leg never recovers in case the process of healing harms him.
-In some quarters this view turns us into perpetrators of "hate science."
+We are no-one's enemy but our research has run headlong into opposition from many quarters, particularly from the mental health profession, which has increasingly followed the lead of the American Psychological Association, which has instructed for years that to change homosexual orientation is to do harm.
+The APA needs to seriously ask itself if it is not intentionally mispresenting the science and there are a few small signs that it is now beginning to listen to scientific facts.
+Our own view - after years of research and talking to many people with unwanted homosexuality - is that to leave someone in this situation without help is an abdication of care, like making sure that a patient with a broken leg never recovers in case the process of healing harms him.
+In some quarters we have been called perpetrators of "hate science."